UBC-MDS/DSCI_522_Alberta-Oil-Spills/README.md

 2. field location
 3. type of substance spilled

 The full final report that includes our analysis and interpretation, limitations, and future directions can be found within the [doc folder](doc).
-The report also summarizes and visualizes our original data, visualizes the decision tree model created for this project and its accuracy, and the results.
-The report and scripts in this project can be run by the user within their terminal.
+The report also summarizes and visualizes our original data, visualizes the decision tree model created for this analysis, discuesses its accuracy and the results.
+This analysis can be fully reproduced by a user within their terminal.
 Please see the **Procedure** section below for instructions.

 Procedure
 --------